ronaldgameking/minehutxyz/faq/bugs.md

 ## OVERVIEW

 Minehut may have a few bugs, especially when new updates roll out.
+This means when a user reports a bug, it will help keep Minehut bug-free.

 ## REPORTING A BUG